mikube/depreq/README.md

 ## :round_pushpin: Note
-* Now Depreq uses a git commit hash as an image tag
+* Now depreq uses a git commit hash as an image tag